cloudinary-training/cld-cli-intro/README.md

 The information in this repository's README follows along the structure of the Cloudinary Academy course, [Introduction to Cloudinary's CLI](https://training.cloudinary.com/learn/course/introduction-to-cloudinarys-cli-one-hour-course/lessons/setting-up-your-environment-0820) and even includes some examples for topics we don't cover in the course.

 If you would like to take this 50 minute [course](https://training.cloudinary.com/learn/course/introduction-to-cloudinarys-cli-one-hour-course/lessons/setting-up-your-environment-0820), you can enroll for free at [training.cloudinary.com](https://training.cloudinary.com).

-The following information corresponds with the [slides](https://cloudinary-marketing-res.cloudinary.com/image/upload/v1704049241/Introduction-Cloudinary-CLI.pdf) used in [Introduction to Cloudinary's CLI](https://training.cloudinary.com/learn/course/introduction-to-cloudinarys-cli-one-hour-course/lessons/setting-up-your-environment-0820).
+The information below corresponds with the [slides](https://cloudinary-marketing-res.cloudinary.com/image/upload/v1704049241/Introduction-Cloudinary-CLI.pdf) used in [Introduction to Cloudinary's CLI](https://training.cloudinary.com/learn/course/introduction-to-cloudinarys-cli-one-hour-course/lessons/setting-up-your-environment-0820).

 ---